rafoolin/covid19-landing-page/README.md

 # Screenshots

-This Project is available in dark and light
+This Project is available in dark and light.

 > click on images for a high resolution one.

 Dark: